Top 10 Best Places to Retire in Arizona in 2022

 Arizona is a popular retirement destination for many people.
-The low-maintenance living and low tax rates are two of the key contributing factors that make it a good choice for retirement.
+The low maintenance living and low tax rates are two of the key factors that make it a good choice for retirement.
 However, finding the best places to retire in Arizona can be an overwhelming process.
 Read on to find the perfect place to retire in The Grand Canyon State.

 What Makes the Best Places to Retire in Arizona?

-Arizona is known to have a lower cost of living than the national average, including in major cities like Phoenix and Tucson.
+Arizona is known to have a lower cost of living than the national average, even in major cities like Phoenix and Tucson.
 The weather is also a major selling point, with winter months often in the 60s and 70s.
-With this in mind, many retirees have flocked to Arizona from colder climates across the country.
+This causes many retirees to flock there from colder climates across the country.

 Arizona is also near the top of any list when it comes to tax rates and exemptions.
 The state’s property taxes are much lower than the national average, social security isn’t taxed and you can also qualify for a deduction with a public pension.